General Data Protection Regulation (GDPR)

 We have taken all reasonable steps to have appropriate security measures in place to protect your information.

 Outside the European Economic Area, controls on data protection may not be as wide as the legal requirements in this country.

 The transmission of information via the internet is never completely secure.

-We also use iThemes Security Pro plugin to monitor and enhance
+We also use iThemes Security Pro plugin to monitor and enhance our security commitments.

 If you do not agree to our use of the information as set out above, you should inform us as soon as possible by email: